uci-uav-forge/uavf/README.md

 This repository contains all code necessary for recognizing AUVSI targets.

+⚠️ The core odcl code is in the `core` branch! ⚠️
+⚠️ The ROS code is in the `ros` branch! ⚠️

 ## Documentation
 Documentation is automatically generated & hosted when commits are made to `core`.
 It can be found here: https://uci-uav-forge.github.io/odcl/